photo: Lizzie Baker

 Her screen work has been seen in Greensboro Dance Film Festival, Y'allywood Film Festival, Detroit Dance City Festival, EnCore Dance on Film Festival, DanceBARN, Dance for Reel, FilmFest by Rogue Dancer, Women in Dance Leadership Conference, as well as several gallery exhibitions across the country.

 Fishel's 2017 film, billet-doux, was published in the biennial edition of Women CineMakers (Berlin) and her research (Epoch, GRIN) has been published in the 7th and 9th Issue of The Dancer-Citizen.
 Most recently, Fishel presented research entitled Dance is for Everyone: Digital Consumption in a Post-Information Age at Dance Studies Association's 2019 Annual Conference at Northwestern University.

 Describing her work, ArtsATL reviewed stating: "The final moments of site., which enmeshed dance and video, were stunning."

-During her five years in Atlanta, she was part-time dance faculty at Clayton State University, the creator of Opine Dance Film Festival, and a founding member of Atlanta Dance Collective.
+During her five years in Atlanta, Fishel was part-time dance faculty at Clayton State University, the creator of Opine Dance Film Festival, and a founding member of Atlanta Dance Collective.

-She currently resides in Philadelphia, PA where she is a Lecturer of Dance at Bryn Mawr College, Dance Adjunct at Drexel University.
+Fishel currently resides in Philadelphia, PA where she is on the Dance Faculty at Drexel University and Bryn Mawr College.
 She continues to make both live performance and dance film independently and collaboratively under the umbrella of Britt Fishel and Artists.